-Alternatively, if you like the feel of cold wet clothes clinging to your body then go out in your favourite pair of jeans and a wool coat instead.
+Alternatively, if you like the feel of cold wet clothes clinging to your body then cycle in your favorite pair of jeans and a wool coat instead.

 — I admit that I frequently cycle in jeans with my tall boots and long canvas coat, and I pay for it every time.
-Brad is more of a cycle in lycra kind of guy, so he gets wet then changes into dry and less spandexy clothes.
+Brad is more of a cycle-in-lycra kind of guy, so he gets wet and then changes into dry and less spandexy clothing.
 Clearly, one of us is more into fashion, and the other has a 17 km cycle commute. —

-My favourite reason for cycling in the rain is that I get to sing!
+My favorite reason for cycling in the rain is that I get to sing!
 It’s hard to mind the weather when Singin’ in the Rain.